- Guide based on suits by Manguwu, most infomation should be transferrable -

-• When suiting, I recommend wearing underarmor heat gear.
+• I recommend wearing "underarmor heat gear" underneath your suit.
 It is form fitting and makes suiting up and down much easier.
-Your skin tends to stick to the suit.
-Other sports gear may also work, but wearing something helps keep sweat out of your suit.
+Other sports gear also works, but wearing something keeps sweat out & you cool...er

-• Make sure to wear a balaclava for the same reasons above!
+• Wear a balaclava for the same reasons above!

 • I recommend having a handler but make sure to have a friend nearby to make sure everything is good